ioBroker/ioBroker.vis/README.md

 `{h:javascript.0.myCustom.height;w:javascript.0.myCustom.width;h*w}` will simply multiply height with width.

-You can use *any* javascript (browser) functions.
+You can use *any* JavaScript (browser) functions.
 Arguments must be defined with ':', if not, it will be interpreted as formula.

 Take care about types.
 All of them are defined as strings.
 To be sure, that value will be treated as number use parseFloat function.